This article was updated on the 3rd October 2019.

-Some typical signs of stroke can be sudden weakness or numbness of the face, arm or leg and typically manifests at one side of the body.
-In addition to impairment of limb function, the sufferer can also experience dizziness, headaches, and confusion, and in severe cases the occurrence of a stroke can be fatal.
+Some typical signs of stroke can be a sudden weakness or numbness of the face, arm or leg and typically manifests unilaterally – at one side of the body.
+In addition to limb function impairments, the sufferer can also experience dizziness, headaches, and confusion, and, unfortunately, in severe cases – the occurrence of a stroke can be fatal.

-In the UK, there are estimated to be over 1,000,000 patients who have suffered from a stroke, with over 50% of these patients being left with a disability that affects their day-to-day activities.
-It is known that approximately a third of sufferers are over the age of 65 years.
-This cerebral accident costs the UK healthcare system over £8.2 billion annually.
+In the UK, there are estimated to be over 1,000,000 patients who have suffered from a stroke, with over 50% being left with a disability that affects their day-to-day activities.
+Statistics show that approximately one third of sufferers are over the age of 65 years.
+Meanwhile, over a third of first time strokes happen in middle-aged adults, between the ages of 40 and 69.
+This disease, along with its rehabilitation, costs the UK healthcare system over £8.2 billion annually.

 What Feedback will the EEG Technology Provide about the Patient’s Brain Activity and Recovery?

-The purpose of using the EEG interface system will allow for a real-time measurement to reflect the state of the patient’s brain (i.e., the plasticity in neural networks as a consequence of repetitive motion techniques due to intervention by the exoskeleton robot).
+The purpose of using an EEG interface system is that it allows for a real-time recording to reflect the patient’s brain activity and function (i.e., showing a graphical representation of the plasticity in neural networks as a consequence of repetitive motion techniques due to intervention by the exoskeleton robot).

 This robotic assistant is one of few demonstrations of how combining robot technology with additional treatments has the potential to be a common practice in the rehabilitation of stroke patients.